ABOUT ME

 He has worked with global icons such as Gisele Bundchen, Heidi Klum, Salma Hayek, Christy Turlington, Annie Leibovitz, Richard Avedon, Peter Lindbergh, Mario Testino, Steven Meisel, Bruce Weber, Paolo Roversi, Tim Walker, Terry Richardson, and many others.

-His first collection relied heavily on collage, sewing, and “push paintings” (a type of mono print) In 2018, Josh was asked by an employee of Chuck Close to put together a body of work for a show.
+His first collection relied heavily on collage, sewing, and “push paintings” (a type of mono print) In 2019, Josh was asked by an employee of Chuck Close to put together a body of work for a show.
 Twenty five pieces blessed the walls of the Solo show titled, Misphits.
 It ran a block long, at the New Stand, on the Bowery in New York, NY (in what was the old Patricia Fields).
 Wall art, “Push Paintings'', sculpture, multimedia, and an audio/video installation were present in the space.
-The collection explored the exploitations of subculture through the eyes of punk rock, and grunge, an all-too-familiar subject for the avid skateboarder turned fashion model, musician/artist.
+The collection explored the exploitation of subculture through the eyes of punk rock, and grunge, an all-too-familiar subject for the avid skateboarder turned fashion model, musician/artist.

 “A heck of a guy”, says Nicole Hitchins of Source Studios.